5 min read

 Okay.
 Yes.
 So I’ll talk about the credit outlook and then handle the mortgage question on the back end.
 So in terms of the stimulus that we modeled, and it is one of many inputs, and we’ll look at what happens in the fourth quarter and see how the roll rates are progressing in the portfolio through the quarter to get, I’ll say, a bottoms-up view of actually the impact there.
 So no specific information on that other than to say that underlying roll rates are far more positive than we thought they would be at this time.

 Generally speaking, the U.S. consumer entered 2020 on solid footing and has demonstrated a higher degree of resiliency, despite significant and ongoing challenges, aided by meaningful and necessary fiscal stimulus.
-While recent trends suggest a broader recovery is underway in various pockets of the economy, we’re mindful of the currently expired stimulus benefits and the ongoing uncertainty around the outlook of COVID.
+However, while recent trends suggest a broader recovery is underway in various pockets of the economy, we’re mindful of the currently expired stimulus benefits and the ongoing uncertainty around the outlook of COVID.

 In determining our allowance, we considered current economic conditions, which improved compared with prior expectations as unemployment levels decreased during the third quarter.
-We also considered that recent credit performance reflected the support of fiscal stimulus, lender accommodations and borrowers’ ability to access liquidity.
+We also felt that recent credit performance reflected the support of fiscal stimulus, lender accommodations, and borrowers’ ability to access liquidity.
 These factors drove lower loss expectations in our quantitative models.
 However, there is increased uncertainty in economic forecasts that vary widely, and future credit performance may deteriorate as stimulus effects that benefited recent credit performance come to an end.

 You’re right, about 80%, what we’ve seen in general surveys, not just our clients, but in general, about 80% are saying they’re at the end of the first loan, about 40% to 45% are saying they need additional stimulus.